How to get health insurance in Germany? : A complete guide

 Private health insurance

 In Germany, you can also go for private health insurance.
-However, only 10% of the people are registered under private health insurance.
+However, only 10% of the people are registered under this insurance type.
 People registered under private health care insurance have a greater choice of doctors and hospitals as they can go to both public healthcare doctors and private-only doctors.
 They may also experience shorter waiting timings and can speak to doctors they are comfortable with within their native language.
 But the healthcare system in Germany is very good so most people don’t feel a huge difference between the two.

 - earn over €60,750 per year